mukeshnarayana/SQL-Connect-Python/README.md

 # SQL-Connect-Python
-I install the python and pip after my sql is installed and connected int by using the import mysql.connector by using the #vscode tool the mysql and pyuthon as connected then by using the python language show case the all datasets create the new dtaset"nomal"
+I install the python and pip after my sql is installed and connected it by using the by using the #vscode tool the mysql and pyuthon as connected "import mysql.connector" then by using the python language show case the all datasets create the new dtaset"nomal"